mercadopago/sdk-php/CONTRIBUTING.md

 ## Request For Change / Feature Request

-Generally speaking an RFC is needed when you want to add a new feature or change an existing one in an incompatible way that might result in a major version bump to the toolkit.
+Generally speaking an RFC is needed when you want to add a new feature or change an existing one in an incompatible way that might result in a major version bump to the SDK.

 Though it seems a little bureaucratic, the process is in place in order to avoid frustration of a potential contributor by making the discussions take place before any code is written.
 Once the design and direction is fully agreed then the